BCLibraries/bc-libraries-site-hugo/content/news/2021-03-oluo-and-menakem.md

 type: "news"
 ---

-Read a short introduction to Ijeoma Oluo's and Resmaa Menakem's anti-racism work before their presentations this week (3/23 and 3/24).
+Read a short introduction to Ijeoma Oluo's and Resmaa Menakem's anti-racism work.